WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 Extraction of the key of a symbol is, on a naive look similar: `Symbol.keyFor` can be imported as is.
 However, it returns `undefined` when the given symbol has no associated key.
 `undefined` can be tested after the fact with `"wasm:js-undefined" "test"`.

+A case could be made to provide a builtin to extract the `[[Description]]` of a symbol.
+In JavaScript, we do this with the accessor `Symbol.prototype.description`.
+However, compared to the rest of `"wasm:js-symbol"`, it looks out of place.
+It is unlikely that getting the description of a symbol would be on a performance-sensitive path, so we leave it out.